 Cross-site request forgery is one of the oldest dangers on the web.
-Attackers use fake links or forms to steal data, commit fraud or plant malicious code.
-You probably know the abbreviation CSRF from various WordPress updates.
-Because time and again, corresponding gaps are found and closed.
-Fortunately, cross-site request forgery is now old hat and protection against it is quite simple. protection against it is quite simple.
+Attackers use fake links or forms to steal data, commit fraud, or plant malicious code.
+You probably know the acronym, CSRF, from various WordPress updates.
+That's because corresponding loopholes are found and closed again and again.
+Fortunately, cross-site request forgery is now old hat and protection against it is quite simple.

-This is how a wrong click paralysed a US town for 4 days
+This is how a wrong click paralyzed a US city for 4 days

-In the small American town of Issaquah, a ransomware attack completely knocked out the city administration for four days.
-According to the IT manager in charge, the administration had not invested in technical equipment and IT security for years.
+In the small American city of Issaquah, a ransomware attack completely knocked out the city administration for four days.
+According to the IT manager in charge, there was no investment in the administration's technical equipment and IT security for years.
 TheHackerNews reports on how the incident occurred and what simple security measures were introduced afterwards.

 Gutenberg will save WordPress!

-According to Gutenberg co-developer Matias Ventura the new editor and the introduction of the block system will put the tottering WordPress ship back on course: "How can a system fundamentally evolve without drastically changing?
+According to Gutenberg co-developer Matias Ventura, the new editor and the introduction of the Block system will put the wobbly WordPress ship back on track: "How can a system fundamentally evolve without drastically changing?
 WordPress can build incredible sites, yet the usability and clarity that used to be a driving force for its adoption has been fading away."